 General FAQ Customer Questions

 We have put together a group of questions we are asked all the time by our clients.
-As we get asked these questions regularly we thought it fair to offer answers on our website to assist you in the process of buying one of our products.
+As we get asked these questions regularly we thought it was fair to offer answers on our website to assist you in the process of buying one of our products.

 As we receive different questions we will update our website with the answers.
 If there is anything which you can not see here then please do not hesitate to call us.